24 - WEST OF SCOTLAND STRATEGIC RAIL ENHANCEMENTS

-A.249 A Metro/Light Rapid Transit system could include new stations, improved service frequencies and improved access to and across central Glasgow.
+A Metro/Light Rapid Transit system could include new stations, improved service frequencies and improved access to and across central Glasgow.
 The system would be rolled out on a phased basis.
 The operational concept for the system using proven technology could be expanded to include a new crossing of the Clyde to around the Southern General Hospital and other lines to link areas not currently served by the heavy rail network.

 Contribution towards the Scottish Government’s Purpose

 A.250 Existing Glasgow rail terminal capacity will be at capacity within the timeframe of the Strategic Transport Projects Review (STPR).
 The lack of future rail terminal capacity places a significant constraint on the provision of additional rail services to meet future growth.

 A.251 The analysis has identified that previous development of the rail network in the West of Scotland has been successful in making best use of the network by implementing small scale interventions and targeting individual constraints.
 The issue of terminal capacity cannot be addressed in this way, meaning that a ‘step-change’ is required in order to meet predicted future demand.
 This ‘step-change’ will be supported by some smaller scale interventions and enabling works.
 Some of these may be deliverable earlier than the major component(s) and allow some interim relief to be gained.

 Detailed analysis of the problems has been undertaken to understand the function of the terminal capacity issues within the wider West of Scotland context.
 This analysis, in conjunction with the objectives, has allowed the identification of broad core elements, each of which could form the basis of the strategy to address the objectives:

 - Development of a Metro/Light Rapid Transit network ; and/or